 Our newly renovated neurodiagnostics clinic comprises three testing rooms and is located on the medical center’s third floor, offering a view of Cayuga Lake.
 The clinic provides EEG (electroencephalogram) and EMG (electromyogram), which are the two principal neurological testing modalities used to confirm or to rule out several different diagnoses.

 Patients can be referred to the clinic by primary care providers and by physician specialists.
 Testing is performed under the direction of our department supervisor, a board-registered EEG technologist with 25 years of experience in the field.
 Test results are interpreted by members of our team of board-certified neurologists, all of whom have subspecialty training within the field of neurology including pediatric neurology, dementia, neuromuscular disease, epilepsy, and stroke.

 - EEG is used in the diagnosis of conditions such as epilepsy, syncope (fainting, loss of consciousness), memory disorders, stroke, headache, and altered mental status.
 For additional information on EEG testing.

 - EMG is used to determine the cause of neck and back pain, numbness and tingling, neuropathy, carpal tunnel syndrome, and peripheral pain, such as a burning sensation in the feet or hands.
 For additional information on EMG testing.

 Neurologists diagnose and treat disorders of the central nervous system, which includes the brain, spine, and peripheral nervous system and muscles.
 The Department of Neurology, a subspecialty of internal medicine, was established at Cayuga Medical Center in the mid-1980s.
-Our team includes both adult and pediatric neurologists.

 There are many types of medical diseases of the central nervous system.
 Among the most common neurologic conditions we treat are: